 - New Game Platforms

-How have the new console platforms and emerging display devices changed game development?
-What unique new techniques and approaches have you developed to deal with new-generation and cross-generation games?
-How do you tackle the constraints of Virtual Reality enabled games?
+How have new platforms and display devices changed game development?
+How do you tackle the constraints of Virtual or Augmented Reality enabled games?
 Do you have tips and tricks to share?

 - Core Engine Techniques